melWiss/sql_counter/README.md

 # sql_counter

-A Flutter example project on how you can use sqflite CRUD operations with flutter app.
+A Flutter example project on how you can use sqflite CRUD operations inside flutter app.

 ## Getting Started